Sheheryar Munawar Siddiqui

-Sheheryar Munawar Siddiqui (Urdu: شہریار منور; born 9 August 1988) is a Pakistani film and television actor, director and producer.
+Sheheryar Munawar Siddiqui (Urdu: شہریار منور) is a Pakistani film and television actor, director and producer.
 He is the recipient of a Lux Style Award and a Hum Award.

 The nephew of Hum Network-founder Sultana Siddiqui, Munawar Siddiqui pursued finance and marketing from the Institute of Business Administration.
 Aspiring to take up a career in acting, he worked as a model for various brands and made his acting debut with the acclaimed television series Meray Dard Ko Jo Zuban Miley (2012), winning the Hum Award for Best Television Sensation.

 Munawar Siddiqui then went on to play the romantic interest of female leads in the romance Kahi Un Kahi (2013), and received praise for portraying a struggling husband in the Geo TV series Aasmanon Pay Likha (2014).
 He followed it by starring and co-producing the coming-of-age musical film Ho Mann Jahaan (2016) and the romantic comedy film Parey Hut Love (2019).
 For the former, he won the Lux Style Award for Best Supporting Actor, and the latter earned him two Best Actor nominations at Lux Style, and both the films rank among the highest-grossing Pakistani films.

 Early life and background

 Sheheryar Munawar Siddiqui was born on 9 August 1988 in Karachi, Sindh, Pakistan.
-His father, air commodore Munawar Alam Siddiqui, was in the Pakistan Air Force before switching to business after retirement, and his mother, Ameena Munawar Siddiqui, is a housewife.
+His father, air commodore Munawar Alam Siddiqui, was in the Pakistan Air Force before turning to business after retirement, and his mother, Ameena Munawar Siddiqui, is a housewife.
 His father, Munawar, is also a board member of Hum Network, founded by his aunt Sultana Siddiqui.
 His sister, Nadia, is a business graduate, while his elder brother, Asfandyar, who died in a car accident on 23 December 2012, was an investment banker.
 His younger brother, Manoucheher, was wounded in a café shooting in 2011.

 In a 2018 interview with Samina Peerzada, he revealed that he's of Sindhi descent from his paternal side and Brahui maternally.
 One of his uncles, Mazhar ul Haq Siddiqui, is one of Pakistan's senior most civil servants and an eminent educationist, who also served as the vice-chancellor of Sindh University and is a board member of Hum Network as well, while another of his uncle, Jahangir Siddiqui, is the founder of JS Group.
 Ali Jehangir Siddiqui, an entrepreneur who also served as ambassador of Pakistan to the United States for few months in 2018, and the businessmen Shunaid Qureshi and Duraid Qureshi, are his cousins.

 Munawar Siddiqui relocated to Islamabad along with his family for a brief period of time, when he was young.
 He was educated at The City School with O Levels there.
 The family moved back to Karachi a few years later, and he finished his A levels from the Southshore School in Karachi.
 Munawar later graduated with a bachelor's degree in finance and marketing from the Institute of Business Administration (IBA).